 In fact, interestingly, the only reference I could find to Max Academy was information about a lady called Maxine Teo, who is a very successful business trainer in Singapore!
 Her business is called Max Academy.

-So, the image below describes Max Barra on the Udemy website, where this course is promoted.
+So, the image below describes the said Max Barra on the Udemy website, where this course is promoted.

 Is It The Best Online Business Start?
 What’s Good?

 Despite my misgivings about this product, I tried hard to find some good points.

 The developer often takes a “big picture” view rather than providing detailed training.
 Nevertheless, here’s what I found: